rbind/blog.jemu.name/content/posts/2020-05-17-migrating-themes-and-overhauling-the-rest/index.en.md

 I wanted at least *some* easy option to view a plot in full, and I guess this will do for now.

 In any case, this hook is adaptable to also use an alternative shortcode, for example one that would not only use the `<figure>` element, but also the `<picture>` element I mentioned previously.
-*Technically* you should be able to write your own `figure`-shortcode that utilizes `<picture>` (they are intended to be able to work together), and have the code for the hook derive multiple image file names from the same input.
+*Technically* you should be able to write your own `figure`-shortcode that utilizes the previously mentioned `<picture>` element, and have the hook or shortcode derive multiple images from the same input.

 The idea would be to plot `iris-color.png` and have the hook derive `iris-colors-light.png` and `iris-colors-dark.png` from it, which would then be put into different `srcset`'s in the `<picture>`.
 You could then have the `-light.png` and `-dark.png` images displayed dynamically according to the [`prefers-color-scheme`][pcs] feature.

 I have not figured out a good way to "double plot" a {ggplot2} object with two pre-set themes, but once that's figured out, the hugo/blogdown infrastructure is *all there* to make it work.

-It would be so cool.

 [^photosw]: The [beautifulhugo] theme integrates [Photoswipe.js], which is quite nice, but also depends on jquery as far as I could tell.
 If you want to integrate it into your theme, you can use [liwenyip/hugo-easy-gallery](https://github.com/liwenyip/hugo-easy-gallery/).